 The savannah ecosystem of Eswatini and Mphumalanga known as the lowveld bushveld is part of the Maputaland-Pondoland-Albany biodiversity hotspot, an area of global conservation priority.
-We investigate the dynamics of this ecosystem and it's biodiversity and study the influences and interactions with people, development, agriculture and conservation management to advise conservation action, whilst training young ecologists both local and international.
+We research the dynamics of this ecosystem and it's biodiversity and study the influences and interactions with people, development, agriculture and conservation management to advise conservation action, whilst training young ecologists both local and international.

-savannah monitoring
+savannah biodiversity monitoring project

 browse project

-raptor, vulture & stork breeding
+raptor, vulture & stork nesting

 In partnership with researchers from the University of Eswatini, we are investigating the nesting and breeding success of threatened large birds including raptors, vultures and marabou storks in Hlane Royal National Park, Mlawula Nature Reserve and Mbuluzi Game Reserve.
 This is a long term monitoring project of conservation priority threatened species.

-small predator research
+small predator ecology

 In partnership with researchers from Fort Hare University and the University of Eswatini, we are investigating the ecology of large spotted genets in the savannah ecosystem of Mbuluzi Game Reserve.
 This includes studying the genetics, diet, survival and movement patterns of large spotted genets.

-Interested to join the project as a researcher, intern or volunteer?
+Interested to join the program as a researcher, intern, volunteer or student?
 Want to receive updates from the field?
 Enter your email in the footer at the bottom. |

 other similar projects